go-spatial/tegola-mobile/README.md

 3. _OR_, if you do not want to attach the Android Studio debugger, you will need to install the debug version or the signed version of the Tegola Mobile APK via ADB
 	1. see https://developer.android.com/studio/command-line/adb.html
 	2. you will need to manually launch Tegola Mobile from Android's app drawer by "clicking" the Tegola Mobile launcher icon
+4. Note that the **tegola binary** requires a tegola config in order to run - a config TOML file must exist either locally or remotely - and Tegola Mobile will prompt you accordingly on its first run, based on whether you select local or remote Config Selection
+	- local:
+		1. import via Google Drive - _but this will only work if you have created an API key and OAuth client id in your Google Developer Console_
+		2. import via SD
+	- remote: specify a known/existing config.toml https endpoint